 Rainforest Trust is working with a local partner, Environment and Rural Development Foundation (ERuDeF), to create the Mak-Betchou Wildlife Sanctuary in the Lebialem Highlands.
 This new reserve will protect 34,794 acres of much-needed habitat for several highly endangered primates in addition to a wealth of other rare Central African species.

 Following administrative meetings at the village, regional and national levels, the new reserve will be demarcated and declared.
 Once established, an official management plan for the new wildlife sanctuary will be developed by partner ERuDeF in collaboration with the Ministry of Forestry and Wildlife, thereby finalizing the creation and management strategy of the new protected area.

-With local support and backing by the national and international community, the creation of the Mak-Betchou Wildlife Sanctuary will form an important centerpiece in an immense protected area complex spanning over 1.5 million acres, offering the last chance to save the Cross River Gorilla from extinction and protect one of Africa’s most stunning and biodiverse regions.
+With local support and backing by the national and international community, the creation of the Mak-Betchou Wildlife Sanctuary will form an important centerpiece in an immense protected area complex spanning over 1.5 million acres.

 Rainforest Trust is also supporting the creation of a management plan for Tofala Hill Wildlife Sanctuary, which includes community consultations and hiring eco-guards.